-Guest blogger Klaus Kunzmann shares his thoughts from Potsdam on what a Trump presidency could mean for planning and planners.
+Guest blogger Klaus Kunzmann shared his thoughts from Potsdam on what a Trump presidency could mean for planning and planners in this blog from 2016.

 First Brexit, then Trump.
 The liberal elites in Europe and beyond are shocked.
 In a brief statement in the German newspaper Frankfurter Allgemeine on 10 November Saskia Sassen has expressed her concerns that a politically incorrect and corrupt real estate mogul has succeeded in getting the votes of the lower middle class, and even many Afro-Americans, Latinos etc in the US.
 The fact is that for the coming four years, if not longer, a new conservative agenda will rule national political debates and international negotiations in the USA.
 Furthermore, this agenda will encourage many other conservative parties and conservative groups within civil society in Europe to actively pursue their conservative. sometimes even reactionary agendas.
 What are the likely implications for planning and the planning profession?
 I throw a few speculations into the ongoing discourse.